September 18, 2023

 1. Security, Scalability, and Reliability

 In the excitement to build a no-code product, don't forget to plan for security, scalability and reliability.
-Be familiar with cybersecurity best practices, user authentication, data encryption, etc. They will be necessary for your business in the near future.
+Be familiar with cybersecurity best practices, pros and cons of vpn, user authentication, data encryption, etc. They will be necessary for your business in the near future.

 2. Production & Maintenance Costs